Battle of the Saintes

-The Battle of the Saintes (known to the French as the Bataille de la Dominique), also known as the Battle of Dominica, was an important naval battle in the Caribbean between the British and the French that took place 9–12 April 1782.
-The British victory was considered their greatest over the French during the American Revolutionary War.
-The British fleet under Admiral Sir George Rodney defeated a French fleet under the Comte de Grasse, forcing the French and Spanish to abandon a planned invasion of Jamaica.
+The Battle of the Saintes (known to the French as the Bataille de la Dominique), also known as the Battle of Dominica, was fought between the British and French navies on 9–12 April 1782 off Dominica during the American Revolutionary War.
+A British fleet under Admiral of the White Sir George Rodney defeated a French fleet under Lieutenant général des armées navales François Joseph Paul de Grasse, forcing France and Spain to abandon a planned invasion of Britain's colony of Jamaica.

 The battle is named after the Îles des Saintes, a group of small islands between Guadeloupe and Dominica in the West Indies.
-The French had blockaded the British Army at Chesapeake Bay the year before, during the Siege of Yorktown, and supported the eventual American victory in their revolution.
-This battle, however, halted their momentum and had a significant effect on peace negotiations to end the war.
+The French navy had blockaded a British army under Lord Cornwallis in Virginia the year before during the siege of Yorktown, and supported the eventual American victory in the war.
+Rodney's victory, however, halted their momentum and had a significant effect on peace negotiations to end the war.
+The battle is considered by a number of historians to be Britain's most significant victory over the French during the conflict.

-The French suffered heavy casualties at the Saintes and many were taken prisoner, including de Grasse.
-Four French ships of the line were captured (including the flagship) and one was destroyed.
+De Grasse's fleet suffered up to 15,000 casualties at the battle, one of whom was de Grasse himself, who was taken prisoner.
+Four French ships of the line were captured (including de Grasse's flagship) and another was destroyed, while the British lost no ships and suffered just over 1,000 casualties.
 Rodney was credited with pioneering the tactic of "breaking the line" in the battle, though this is disputed.
+Following the battle, Rodney and his fleet were rewarded for their victory, although the admiral was criticized for not winning a more complete victory.

 Background

-In October 1781 Admiral Comte de Grasse, commander of the French fleet in the West Indies; Francisco Saavedra de Sangronis, General Bureau for the Spanish Indies; and Bernardo de Gálvez, court representative and aide to the Spanish Governor of Louisiana, developed a plan against British forces.
+In October 1781 Lieutenant général des armées navales François Joseph Paul de Grasse, commander of the French fleet in the West Indies; Francisco de Saavedra, General Bureau for the Spanish Indies; and Bernardo de Gálvez, court representative and the Spanish Governor of Louisiana, developed a plan against British forces.
 The strategic objectives of the Franco-Spanish military forces in the West Indies in this plan were: